Pancreatic Cancer: The Basics

 Diagnosis of Pancreatic Cancer

 When your healthcare providers think you may have pancreatic cancer, they will do a full exam of your body and ask you questions about your health.
-They also may order tests:
+They may order tests:

 - CT.